Gutenberg Bible napkins "Genesis"

 €5.90*

 Genesis.
-Ornamental page from the Berlin copy of the Gutenberg Bible
+Berlin Gutenberg Bible

 €2,290.00*